 Housing Action Program Task Force

-The Salt Spring Island Local Trust Committee appointed Maïkan (Forest) Bordeleau, Daniel Wood, Amber Anderson, Stanley J. Shapiro, James Back, Kerrie Proulx, Meror Krayenhoff, Nejmah Guermoudi, Yvonne Saunders, Jessica Terezakis, Bryce Chapman and Rhonan Heitzmann to the Housing Action Program Task Force.
+The Salt Spring Island Local Trust Committee appointed Maïkan (Forest) Bordeleau, Daniel Wood, Stanley J. Shapiro, James Back, Kerrie Proulx, Meror Krayenhoff, Nejmah Guermoudi, Yvonne Saunders, Jessica Terezakis, Bryce Chapman and Rhonan Heitzmann to the Housing Action Program Task Force.

 The Housing Action Program Task Force Terms of Reference is available here.